Research Interests: Development Economics, Health Economics, Political Economy

 Abstract.
 In malaria-endemic countries about a quarter of test-negative individuals take antimalarials (artemisinin-based combination therapies, ACTs).
 ACT overuse depletes scarce resources for subsidies and contributes to parasite resistance.
 As part of an experiment in Kenya that provided subsidies for rapid diagnostic test and/or for ACT conditionally on being positive, we study the relationship between beliefs on malaria status (prior and posterior the intervention), and the decisions to get tested and to purchase ACT.
 We find that prior beliefs do not explain the decision of getting tested (conditional on the price) and non-adherence to a negative test.
 However, test-negative individuals who purchase ACT report higher posterior beliefs than those who do not, consistent with a framework in which the formers revise beliefs upward, while the latters do not change or revise downward.
 Further research is needed to improve adherence to malaria-negative test results.

 “Relying Solely on Mobile-Phone Technology: Sampling and Gathering Survey Data in Challenging Settings” – submitted

 Abstract.
-Mobile-phone technology represents an increasing opportunity for researchers to collect data in challenging settings.
-This paper describes the experience of a research project that, at the time of the 2014 Ebola West Africa outbreak, develops a novel two-stage data collection methodology.
-The procedure, which relies solely on mobile phones and does not require any in-person contacts, combines (i) random dialing of phone numbers and an Interactive Voice Recognition survey to sample and screen respondents, and (ii) mobile phone surveys for interviews.
-I present advantages and concerns, discussing the lessons learned from interviews of about 2,200 respondents in Liberia.
+Mobile phone technology represents an increasing opportunity for researchers to collect data in challenging settings.
+This study develops a two-stage data collection methodology, which combines (i) random dialing of phone numbers and an Interactive Voice Recognition survey to sample and screen respondents, and (ii) mobile phone surveys for interviews.
+Relying solely on mobile phone technology and not requiring any in person contacts, the procedure overcomes the challenges researchers face when a sampling frame is not available or when field-activities are too costly or risky.
+The feasibility is tested by interviewing 2,200 respondents during the 2014 Ebola outbreak in Liberia.

 Work in Progress